-For the Azure Resource discovery, an application with the name Quest Enterprise Reporter Azure Resource Discovery will be created.
+For the Azure Resource discovery, an application with a name that begins with "Quest Enterprise Reporter Azure Resource Discovery" will be created.
 To create this application in your tenant, you must specify an account with administrative access to create applications.
 The account must have the Global Administrator role to be able to create and consent to the application.